Recursive-algebraic solution of the closed string tachyon vacuum equation

 \section{Acknowledgments}

-We thank Atakan Hilmi F{\i}rat for discussions.
+We thank Atakan Hilmi F{\i}rat for discussions and detailed feedback on the manuscript.
 The author thanks Siddharth Mishra-Sharma for providing access to Claude Max, which was used extensively in the preparation of this work.
+The author thanks Venkatesa Chandrasekaran, Mehmet Demirtas, and Gowri Kurup for encouraging the author to explore AI for science.
 The work of MK is supported by Simons Investigator award (MPS-SIP-00507021).